Senior Business Intelligence Developer - Hays

 • This is a 6-month contract.

-• A day rate, in‑scope IR35.
+• A day rate, in-scope IR35

-• This role provides hybrid working access from the comforts of your own home and only going to our state‑of‑the‑art office in Waterside (2/3) days per week.
+• This role provides a hybrid working access from the comforts of your own home and only going to our state-of-the-art office in Waterside (2/3) days per week.

-• May involve international travel.
+• May involve international travel

 Next Steps